-#3: OSS Business Model Progressions
+#3: COSS Business Model Progressions

 Like most things in life, progress happens gradually on a spectrum of iterative changes over time… The same is true for business model evolutions in commercial OSS companies.